minbrowser/min/README.md

 - On Arch Linux install from [AUR](https://aur.archlinux.org/packages/min-browser-bin).
 - On Raspberry Pi, you can install Min from [Pi-Apps](https://github.com/Botspot/pi-apps).

+## Getting Started

+* The [wiki](https://github.com/minbrowser/min/wiki) provides an overview of the the features available in Min, and a list of available keyboard shortcuts.
+* Min supports installing userscripts to extend its functionality.
+See the [userscript documentation](https://github.com/minbrowser/min/wiki/userscripts) for instructions on writing userscripts, as well as a collection of scripts written by the community.

 ## Developing

 If you want to develop Min: